SmarthBakshi/Stream-Processor/README.md

 - **Add new features:** Extend `feat_engineering.py` with new feature functions.
 - **Add new EDA steps:** Extend `eda_utils.py` or subclass `PassDataEDA`.
 - **Visualizations:** Modify or add new plotting functions in the `animate/` directory.

 ---

-## Contributing

-Pull requests and issues are welcome!
-Please lint and test your code before submitting.

----